 Great things happen when you combine academic research with the power of software.
-It’s how we were able to deliver PassivePlus®, our signature suite of advanced investment features, which includes Tax-Loss Harvesting, Direct Indexing, and Advanced Indexing.
+It’s how we were able to deliver PassivePlus®, our signature suite of advanced investment features, which includes Tax-Loss Harvesting, Stock-level Tax-Loss Harvesting, and Smart Beta.
 Our research team, with PhD specialists in finance, economics and operations management, looks for time-tested investment strategies and develops methods to implement them in a diversified portfolio.
 Our engineers bring them to life in our clients’ accounts.
 The result is high-end investment strategies executed precisely and automatically at an incredibly low cost.

 Just like PassivePlus, we applied the same power of research and software to Path, our financial planning solution.
 In our previous post, The Easier Way to Plan, we explained how our account linking technology is the foundation to understanding your true financial picture.
 In this post, we’ll explain how applying academic research to your actual financial data means better, more reliable insights that you can trust.

 Drawing on our research expertise to project your future

 A crucial piece of financial planning is estimating how much you will have in the future.
 While a simpler model might use a static, generic input (eg. overall investment returns of 4% for next 40 years), Path goes many steps further.